 I remember I was reading a lot of things about WordPress in general and the open-source community to have a better understanding of the environment.
-On top of that, I was analyzing the competition, how they market their products, what kind of language do they use, which channels fit their work best or what do customers say about their WordPress themes and plugins.
+On top of that, I was analyzing the competition, how they market their products, what kind of tone-of-voice they have, which channels fit their work best or what do customers say about their WordPress themes and plugins.

 On the soft side of things, I started to learn more about my teammates, most of them seemed to have other personality traits, so it was hard to approach them.